andreagebek/Prometheus/README.md

 ## Installation
 Note that this code is written in python 3.8.3.
 Compatibility testing has so far been very limited.
-1. Create a folder (e.g. 'Prometheus') at your desired location which will hold the git subfolder containing the code, as well as subfolders for txt files and figures created when performing a PROMETHEUS calculation.
-2. Run ```git clone https://github.com/andreagebek/Prometheus.git``` in your terminal in the 'Prometheus' folder.
+1. Run ```git clone https://github.com/andreagebek/Prometheus.git``` in your terminal in a directory of your choice.
+This will create the 'Prometheus' base folder.
-3. Create the following subfolders in the Prometheus folder: setupFiles, output, figures (```mkdir setupFiles output figures```).
+2. Create the following subfolders in the Prometheus folder: setupFiles, output, figures (```mkdir setupFiles output figures```).
-4. Optional: If you want to include molecular line absorption (currently, only sulfur dioxide is supported), create an additional subfolder in the Prometheus folder named molceularResources: ```mkdir molecularResources```.
+3. Optional: If you want to include molecular line absorption (currently, only sulfur dioxide is supported), create an additional subfolder in the Prometheus folder named molceularResources: ```mkdir molecularResources```.
 Download the sulfur dioxide line list in TauRex format from the ExoMOL database under https://www.exomol.com/data/molecules/SO2/32S-16O2/ExoAmes/ and store it as an hdf5 file ('.h5') in the molecularResources folder.
 Note that molecular line absorption can only be modelled for scenarios